sbabic/swupdate/doc/source/swupdate.rst

 The output can be displayed on a LCD using the framebuffer device or directed to a serial line (Linux console).

 It is generally used in the single copy approach, running in a initrd (receipes are provided to generate with Yocto).
-However, it is possible to use it in a double-copy approach.
+However, it is possible to use it in a double-copy approach by use of `Software collections`_.

 If started for a remote update, swupdate starts an embedded Webserver and waits for requests.
 The operator must upload